GWASLab

 Visualization

-- Mqq plot: Manhattan plot, QQ plot or MQQ plot (with a bunch of customizable features including auto-annotate nearest gene names)
+- MQQ plot: Manhattan plot, QQ plot or MQQ plot (with a bunch of customizable features including auto-annotate nearest gene names)

-- Miami plot: mirrored Manhattan plot
+- Miami plot: Mirrored Manhattan plot

 - Brisbane plot: GWAS hits density plot

-- Regional plot: GWAS regional plot
+- Regional plot: GWAS regional plot with LD information

-- Genetic correlation heatmap: ldsc-rg genetic correlation matrix
+- Genetic correlation heatmap: LDSC-rg genetic correlation matrix

-- Scatter plot: variant effect size comparison
+- Variant effect size comparison

-- Scatter plot: allele frequency comparison
+- Allele frequency comparison

 Visualization Examples